 About Therapy

-Counselling and psychotherapy can bring about a greater self-awareness through understanding unconscious processes, which can affect your relationships, everyday thinking and behaviour.
+Counselling and psychotherapy can bring about a greater self-awareness through understanding certain processes, which can affect your relationships, everyday thinking and behaviour.
 The aim of psychotherapy and counselling is to provide a safe, non-judgemental and confidential environment in which you can begin to explore freely whatever is uppermost on your mind.
 Feelings, thoughts, wishes, fears, anxieties, memories and dreams can be explored within the relationship between you and the therapist.

 Just as starting therapy can bring about hopes and expectations as well as anxieties so the ending may give rise to equally important feelings, which would need to be recognized and thought about.

-The therapeutic process may therefore enable you to arrive at new perspectives making it possible for you to find different ways of coping with difficult life situations and effect changes that can be more helpful to you.
+The therapeutic process may enable you to arrive at new perspectives making it possible for you to find different ways of coping with difficult life situations and effect changes that can be more helpful to you.

-How long Does It Take?
+How long Does It Take?<

 Sessions are usually 50 minutes long, once or twice a week, and at the same time every week.
-We also offer more intensive work.

 • Individual counselling /psychotherapy